 committee at the Lautoka Police Station, headed by

-the officer-in-charge Rusiate Saini,
+the officer-in-charge Rusiate Saini, was looking

-was looking into the issue.
-He said
+into the issue.
+He said the main

 material used herein reproduced under the fair use exception of 17 USC § 107